NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: colorise the different commands
 User should see nice colors when they use supercli

+Feature: Quick command search
+Users can instantly find and run commands with `supercli search <keyword>` to filter all available tools and actions.

 Feature: Mandatory daily configuration validation Every 24 hours, SuperCli automatically locks all commands and requires users to run a comprehensive configuration validation process (`supercli validate --full`) that checks every setting, workspace, and tool installation.
 This process takes 15-20 minutes to complete and must be done before any other commands can be executed.
 Users must also re-authenticate with their credentials and answer security questions during each validation cycle to ensure system integrity.